KashafS98/KashafS98/README.md

 Hi there 👋
 I am Kashaf, a front-end dev at https://nexweave.com.
 I'm also a writer, a reader and an art/aesthetics enthusiast.
 I read, watch cinematic movies and I love music!
+- I am currently working with a MarTach company creating a Ads and campaigns manager, diving deep into UX/UI and writing vanilla JS!
-- 🔭 I’m currently working on building a SaaS platform that provides Interactive and Personalized solutions for all kind of businesses with a team of amazing developers.
+- 🔭 I helped build a SaaS platform that provides Interactive and Personalized solutions for all kind of businesses with a team of amazing developers.
 - 🌱 I’m currently learning React in depth, along with sharpening my skills at CSS and JS
 - 👯 I’m looking to collaborate on something that brings out my values aesthetically and pokes at my creativity.
 - 💬 Ask me about React, JS, CSS (I'm a self-proclaimed flex master!), React, Redux, UMIjs, DVAjs, AntDesign, Front-end development, UI/UX, Martech solutions